nikkijuk/camunda-playground/README.md

 Balance between independent modules and central control of processes might be hard to find.

-To me central controlling component enables services to be small and independent as there's controller function above them.
+To me central controlling component enables services to be small and independent as there's controller function which controls complex interactions of them.

 BPM engine does controlling by
 - orchestrating flow of service calls